 6. Chasing Dopamine

 Addiction to anything depends on brain chemicals, and dopamine is usually the neurotransmitter responsible.
 Dopamine is a neurochemical messenger and carries signals that are responsible for reward-seeking.
 The neuroplastic change from the process is what causes the addiction to happen.
 Every time a notification comes from the phone, the brain releases dopamine.

 The more this happens, your brain releases dopamine even before the notification.
 The prior release of dopamine creates the need to check your phone for the same brain response.
 With time, you will be spending more time on your phone and not on other essential activities.

 Disrupted sleep is caused by many factors, including the frequent use of the phone, especially at night.
 Excessive use of a phone at night is harmful to your brain.
 That is because smartphone screens emit blue light.
 This light mimics the sun's brightness and thus confuses the brain.

-Although smartphone use is key to everyday life activities, it is clear that excessive use of smartphones is likely to cause mental health problems.
-Therefore, you are likely to lead a low-quality life due to mental health issues.
+Although smartphone use is key to everyday life activities, excessive use of smartphones is likely to cause mental health problems.

 If you or your loved one is experiencing mental health issues such as anxiety or depression, contact Butler Hospital for professional help.
 Our mental health experts at the facility will help diagnose and treat mental health issues before they escalate.